zmoog/til/arduino/get-more-logs-out-of-the-arduino-iot-cloud-library.md

 Visit https://create.arduino.cc/editor and click on Libraries > Custom.

-Click on the icon, and upload your custom version of the library.
+Click on the import icon (near the "Library Manager" button), and upload your custom version of the library.

 Great!
 Starting from now, every time you build a sketch that requires the IoTCloudLibrary this custom version will be used!